allpro/form-manager/README.md

 ## Utilities and Helpers

-FM exposes many of the utility methods it uses internally.
+FM exposes most of the utility methods it uses internally.
 These helpers can be imported and used separately from FM if you find any useful.
-For example, it exposes `parseDate` and `formatDate()` helpers that might serve all your date handling needs.
+For example, it exposes `parseDate()` and `formatDate()` helpers that might serve your date handling needs.

 See
 **[Exported Helpers](https://github.com/allpro/form-manager/blob/master/docs/Exports.md)**